TABLE OF CONTENTS

 Please refer to this article for more information on the minimum number of data sources required to reach a PASS result for each section.

-What to do when you receive a failed individual verification result
+What to do when you receive an individual verification result with 'no match'

-If you receive a failed verification check, you may be able to easily remediate the failure.
-To do so, please refer to this article on how to troubleshoot individual verification cautions & fails
+If you receive a verification check with a No Match, you may be able to easily remediate the failure.
+To do so, please refer to this article on how to troubleshoot individual verifications.

 This section surfaces the ID data provided by the individual.